Only Ont. doctor disciplined for over-prescribing opioids calls investigation a 'witch hunt' | CBC News

 "The College denies that there were "multiple factual errors" in the report from the College's expert and Dr. Cameron did not deliver any expert report refuting the conclusions of the College's expert," wrote Tracey Sobers in an email

 The problem isn't what doctors are prescribing.
-The problem is street drugs and people who can't get their prescriptions going to street drugs.- Dr. Richard Cameron, Sandwich Medical Walk-In Clinic
+The problem is street drugs and people who can't get their prescriptions going to street drugs.- Dr. Robert Cameron, Sandwich Medical Walk-In Clinic

 A total of 84 doctors were investigated by the college, but Cameron was the only doctor who was disciplined — 44 of those doctors are undergoing educational courses to teach them how to prescribe narcotics safely.